-Raw denim can confuse and scare some people, but what you are actually dealing with is denim in its purest form.
+Raw denim can cause confusion for some, but what you are actually dealing with is denim in its purest form.

-To first cover the basics, raw denim is denim that has not been washed after the indigo dying process, which means that over time the indigo colour will fade in any areas where the denim is regularly creased or rubbed.
+Essentially, raw denim is denim that has not been washed after the indigo dying process, which means that over time the indigo colour will fade in any areas where the fabric is regularly creased or rubbed.
 This natural fading creates unique patterns of wear that will become your individual denim fingerprint over time.

 However, this living fabric needs a certain amount of due care and attention to reach its full potential, so we asked Nick Coe from the specialist denim blog rawrdenim.com to give us his top tips for looking after raw denim.